mariokernich/odapu-abap/README.md

 ![Filter](./images/filter.gif)

-Just search and pick your service from a list.
+Find and pick your service in seconds — just search the list.

 ![Service Search](./images/pick-service.gif)